How to Clean Faucet Head: Everything You Need to Know

 However, by doing routine cleaning, you can make sure everything is flowing smoothly all the time.
 Therefore, you should work to clean and sanitize your faucet head at least once every few months.

-As you clean a faucet, keep in mind the material used for your faucet.
+As you clean faucet heads, keep in mind the material used for your faucet.

 Soft and porous surfaces, like marble, granite, and soapstone, are easily damaged by water, so don’t soak the materials in vinegar or water.